~ Our Mission: To ensure safeguards and enhance quality for children in out-of-home care. ~

 - Variance Request

-Three types of training can be found here: information sessions for potential applicants as well as community-based and quality-assured annual training.
+Four types of training can be found here: information sessions for potential applicants, Everything you Wanted to know about the New Regulations for Family and Large Family Homes, but were Afraid to Ask, as well as community-based and quality-assured annual training.

-If you are interested in opening a Family Child Care Home, please review the upcoming training calendar for 2018.
+If you are interested in opening a Family Child Care Home, please review the upcoming training calendar for 2018 and 2019.
 Once you decide on a day and time, sign up for Family Child Care Home Information Session to be registered or call 302-892-5800 in New Castle County or 302-739-5487 in Kent and Sussex Counties.

 Attention community-based trainers: in an effort to increase the amount of trainings offered to the child care provider community, you can now post your upcoming trainings on this site.
 Please enter the required information on the Post a Community-Based Training form or call 302-892-5800 in New Castle County or 302-739-5487 in Kent and Sussex Counties.